-This edition was published by Del Rey Books on October 1, 2008 in hardcover and has 538 pages.
+It is part of the Dragonriders of Pern 501.3 AL, series and is a This science fiction is a hardcover edition that was published by Del Rey Books on October 1, 2008 and has 538 pages.

 Todd McCaffrey’s effort at taking up his mother’s writing mantle and carry on with the Pern Universe, in an earlier time in Pern’s history.